 ~I was bit by “sea fleas” on the snorkeling trip.

 ~Where we stayed, The Sea of Cortes, was too rough to swim.
 They actually said you were not allowed due to the strong current.
 Beautiful, but a bummer since I love to swim in the ocean.

 Tips and tricks.

 -When you get to the airport ask for the taxi service that is the “shuttle”.
 I paid $14 for it.
-My mom arrived two hours earlier than me and was scammed by a time share company and ended up paying $50 and had to comit to a time share tour. 🤦♀️ I got her money back later the next day.
+My mom arrived two hours earlier than me and was scammed by a timeshare company and ended up paying $50 and had to comit to a time share tour. 🤦♀️ I got her money back later the next day.

 -I did exchange dollars for pesos at the airport, but I really didn’t need to.
 Everywhere took my credit card and US dollars.

--The Pharmicia’s have a lot of the medications you need rx’s for in the US.
+-The Pharmacia's have a lot of the medications you need rx’s for in the US.
 We got a couple of great deals!